grapemoli/TestCases/README.md

 ```

 ## JSON Customization
-Note that this is unique to Qualified.
+Note that this is unique to the Qualified IDE.
 ```%method-doc
 {
   "method": "intersect_arrays",